umermasood/lezzz-go/02.foundations/README.md

 ## 2.7.
 HTML Templating & Inheritance
 - Handler functions can parse and render the HTML templates
 - We can use the `html/template` package which provides functions related to templating
-- We can use the `template.Parsetemplates`
+- We can use the `template.ParseFiles`

 ### 2.7.1 Composing Template
 - There is some shared boilerplate that we may want to include on every page